 TMS is a neuro therapy that has been used to treat mental health disorders such as depression and anxiety for over a decade.
 It is non-invasive and has fewer side effects than medication and other forms of therapy.

 This form of treatment has been FDA approved since 2008.
 It works by using electromagnetic pulses to stimulate the parts of the brain that are inactive due to mental illness.
+You can check out a leading tms depression treatment denver.

 How to Reach Out for Help